The importance of dance in schools cannot be overestimated. You may think it is not worth the time but trust me, it does.

 Why dance should be taught in schools

-I was once a contemporary dance teacher in a school and one day, they invited me for a dance class for one of their school talk show.
+I am now a contemporary dance teacher in a school.
+One day, they invited me for a dance class for one of their school talk show.

 I usually take the junior class but now, they are inviting me to take the senior students.

 During the talk show, about an hour, the teenagers were losing concentration and the organizers noticed.
 A few minutes later, I was introduced to take over.

 Aware that some of the students are new to dance and am also a new teacher, I made them understand that anyone and everyone can dance.

 I made them understand that, you do not have to be an expert to dance.
 All you need is to move your body to the rhythm and express yourself.